Idaho Financial Aid and Assistance Programs.

 The goals of the TAFI program are to provide employment opportunities for families and to suppor them with cash.
 The government benefit will encourage both personal and family responsibility.
 This programs primary focus is to assist those who require more than government financial aid alone can or should provide.
 208-334-5500

 Social Services and Case Assistance

 The Idaho Department of Health offers several resources for the low income.
-Families can get help for paying medical bills, free food, rent, energy bills, and other financial assistance.
+Families can get help for paying medical bills, free food, rent, energy bills, and other government financial assistance.
 Read more Idaho public assistance.

 Foreclosure and Mortgage Programs

 There are several different non-profits to contact in Idaho for foreclosure and mortgage help.
 These agencies help thousands of homeowners every year.
 Learn more on Idaho HUD agencies.